loiskilberg/rst_templates/AddingDustCovers.rst

 * |xb| with a fresh blade
 * mounting tape, acid-free, double-sided

+.. only:: ShowCosts
+  Approximate Cost of Materials:
+  Dust cover material for an average 11"x14" frame:
+      one 24"x72" roll costs $13.63
+      14"+2" for moulding width = 16", can fit on 24" side of roll
+      11"+2" for moulding width = 13", will go on 72" side of roll
+      72"/13" = 5 rounded down, equals how many frames one roll can cover price $13.63 / 5 = $2.73 approximate cost for one frame
+  Other supplies, minimal cost

+.. only:: ShowLabor
+  Approximate Time to Create Dust Cover: 15 minutes

 Add a Dust Cover to the New Frame
 *********************************